 We have adapted our ownership practices and investment decision-making framework to explicitly account for climate change investment risk in our models through a custom Climate Change Valuation Framework.
-Our Framework has since been adapted by the Accounting for Sustainability (A4S) group as the basis for their Essential Guide to Valuations and Climate Change (https://www.accountingforsustainability.org/valuations.html).
+Our Framework contributed to the Accounting for Sustainability (A4S) group's work on their Essential Guide to Valuations and Climate Change.

-Through this Framework, we manage material and quantifiable climate-related risks and opportunities into our valuation model via three methods: adjusting cash flows (revenue, costs, capital expenditure) during the forecast period; adjusting the terminal value; and adjusting the discount rate to reflect that any reduction in certainties due to perceived climate-related risk.
-This valuation, along with the qualitative commentary, is reviewed by our Investment Committee and influences whether or not we buy, hold or sell the asset.
+Through our climate valuation framework, we manage material and quantifiable climate-related risks and opportunities, and where practicable include adjustments in our valuation model via three methods: adjusting cash flows (revenue, costs, capital expenditure) during the forecast period; adjusting the terminal value; and adjusting the discount rate to reflect that any reduction in certainties due to perceived climate-related risk.
+This valuation, along with the qualitative analysis, influences whether or not we buy, hold or sell the asset.
 When we do acquire an asset, we own the asset actively, monitoring business performance against climate change standards and metrics, and periodically reviewing climate change impact analysis.

-As well as assessing individual investments, we review the asset types we allocate to.
+As well as assessing individual investments, we review the asset types (Opportunities) we allocate to.
 Last year we completed a risk budget review, covering a range of investment areas and their expected ESG profile (including climate change).
 These were considered alongside each asset type's expected information ratio and alignment with our endowments to decide on the level of risk budget to allocate to each type.
 We upweighted infrastructure and down-weighted distressed credit on the basis of their expected ESG profiles.

-• (C) No, we do not have any processes to identify, assess, or manage the climate-related risks affecting our investments
+(C) No, we do not have any processes to identify, assess, or manage the climate-related risks affecting our investments